tacf/Portuguese-Native-MAC-OSX-Keyboard-Layout/README.md

-# Portguese Native Mac OSX Keyboard Layout
+# Portuguese Native Mac OSX Keyboard Layout

 >“pt-Nativo” layout is a efficient layout for Portuguese language, based on the same principles of the Dvorak Keyboard Layout.
 >It is created by Ari Caldeira, in around 2006.
 Its home page at tecladobrasileiro.com.br is dead as of 2012-04-07.
 [Xah Lee]